 Please know that we may not be able to accommodate all restrictions.

 Each trip's itinerary is quite different and if this is a major concern, we suggest you call our office for specifics.
 In general, we want students to shower as often as showers are available.
 Students on community service programs that are involved in service projects in remote locations may take hot showers less frequently because no hot showers are available.
 During the service section, everyone can clean up, soap up and rinse off regularly.
 After the service section is complete, hot showers are readily available.
 Generally speaking, students on adventure programs will shower and do laundry after each major section of the trip is completed.

 Yes- you can come with a friend, but please know, you will have a better experience if you come alone.
 Our students come from all over the country (both coasts and everywhere in-between) as well as from all over the world.
 Our programs are carefully designed to foster group development and positive group dynamics and we work hard to ensure every student feels welcomed and included.
-Please note that no more than one pair of friends are allowed to travel together on each trip.
 If you do decide to come with a friend, we will require you to put as much energy into everyone else on the trip as you will your friend.
 We know that inclusion works and exclusion does not work, nor do mutually exclusive relationships.
 We expect everyone who joins us to be a positive contributing member of the group.

 We are pleased that you have chosen The Road Less Traveled, and you should anticipate an exciting and memorable summer.
 We realize that even the most enthusiastic participants may experience anxiety about their trip, and we’d like to take this opportunity to address some of these issues.